luejerry/html-mangareader/readme.md

 ## Features

-- View your images in a continously scrollable page.
+- View your images in a continuously scrollable page.
 - Use all the familiar navigation controls available on your browser/device setup.
 - Responsive and touch-friendly pagination controls also available for a more traditional viewing experience.
-- Open images in a folder or contained in a ZIP/CBZ/RAR/CBR file, of any format supported by the browser.
+- Open images in a folder or contained in a ZIP/CBZ/RAR/CBR/7Z/CB7 file, of any format supported by the browser.

 ### Planned features

-- 7z/CB7 support.
 - MacOS binary.

 ## Install (Windows)